A Donaldson type functional on a holomorphic Finsler vector bundle: Introduction

 A natural question emerged is whether a semi-stable holomorphic vector bundle over a closed K\"{a}hler manifold admits a Finsler-Einstein metric.
 A possible approach to this problem is to have a more comprehensive understanding of Donaldson's method in the Hermitian-Einstein case.

 This paper is arranged as follows.
 In Section 1, we review briefly some definitions, notations in complex Finsler geometry used in this paper.
-In Section 2, by introducing a metric on $F^+(E)$, we introduce an energy functional $\mathcal{E}(G)$ on the path space $\Omega(G_0,G_1)$ of all piecewise smooth curves $G=G(t)$, $0\leq t\leq 1$, in $F^+(E)$ with the two fixed endpoint $G_0,G_1\in F^+(E)$.
+In Section 2, by introducing a metric on $F^+(E)$, we introduce an energy functional $\mathcal{E}(G)$ on the path space $\Omega(G_0,G_1)$ of all piecewise smooth curves $G_t$, $0\leq t\leq 1$, in $F^+(E)$ with the two fixed endpoint $G_0,G_1\in F^+(E)$.
 Then we compute the first variation of this energy functional, from which a geodesic equation on the space $F^+(E)$ is derived and a family case of the geodesic approximate lemma in Chen's paper (cf. \cite{Chen}, Lemma 7) is given.
 In Section 3, we introduce a Donaldson type functional $\mathcal{L}$ on $F^+(E)$ and compute the first and second variations of the functional $\mathcal{L}$.
 By these variation formulas, we can prove that the Finsler-Einstein metrics on $E$ coincide with the critical points of this functional, and at which the Donaldson type functional $\mathcal{L}$ attains the absolute minimum, from which our main result Theorem 0.1 follows.

 {\bf Acknowledgement:} The authors would like to thank Professor Jixiang Fu in Fudan University and Professor Xi Zhang in University of Science and Technology of China for very helpful discussions on the complex Monge-Amp\`{e}re equations.
-The first author would like to thank Professor Weiping Zhang in Chern Institute of Math., Nankai Univ. for the encouragement on his study of Finsler geometry.
+The first author would like to thank Professor Weiping Zhang in Chern Institute of Mathematics, Nankai University for the encouragement on his study of Finsler geometry.